KazWolfe/XIVAuth/README.md

 While the nonce blocks replay (the response must be to the request), a rogue plugin server can pass the attestation forward for its own nefarious purposes (e.g. a plugin server logging on to another server).
 Plus, oauth itself still has this issue to some degree, where rogue proxies are possible.

+Attestation tokens are customizable - the client requesting the token may return whatever subset of information it wants to return, but this is left strictly to the client to manage.
+For example, if Dalamud were to request a verified JWT for a specific character, Dalamud would have to specify that *only* information about the specific character is permitted.
+An attestation token can only ever carry information about a single character and a single user at any given time; no multi-character tokens may be generated or used through this system.

+### Scopes

+The following scopes are available:

+* `character`: Base scope for character access.
+Will only allow the user to log in with a specific character, and a character must be selected.
+  * `character:all`: Scope to access some/all (verified) characters.
+User will be given the option to select which characters to grant.
+Can return zero characters if the user elects to not share any.
+  * `character:manage`: Allow adding/removing characters, and seeing unverified characters.
+Applies to *all* characters.
+* `user`: Base scope for read-only user access.
+Will return base profile information, including username and if the user has any verified characters.
+  * `openid`: Alias to `user`.
+Does not grant additional permissions.
+  * `user:email`: Allows reading the user's email address. *Can be declined by user.*
+* `jwt`: Allows generating JWTs for the user, generally for delegated authentication (see Attestation).
+* `refresh`: Requests a refresh token for persistent authentication.

+An application created by a user can choose *only* between the `character` and the `user` scope.
+Applications that require multiple or other scopes will need approval from a project maintainer.
+Scopes will *never* cross the user boundary.
+The `character:manage` and `jwt` scopes will require extra scrutiny and are generally reserved for key projects such as Dalamud or XL that perform deeper integration into XIVAuth and its services.

+If a service requires at least one character to be selected *and* allows more to be selected as well, it should use the scope declaration `character character:all`.

+Refresh tokens will only be issued to applications that require programmatic access to XIVAuth itself or mutating data.
+Due to the general nature of XIVAuth's services, this really only applies to applications with the scope `character_all`, `character:manage`, or `jwt`.
+Access to the `refresh` scope must be approved manually.

 ## Sidebar